Pakistani doctor pleads guilty to terror charge in Minnesota | Law-Order

 Pakistani doctor pleads guilty to terror charge in Minnesota

-A Pakistani doctor and former Mayo Clinic research coordinator pleaded guilty Tuesday to a terrorism charge, more than two years after he was arrested for telling paid FBI informants that he pledged his allegiance to the Islamic State group and that he wanted to carry out lone wolf attacks in the US.According to online court records, Muhammad Masood pleaded guilty to one count of attempting to provide material support to a foreign terrorist organization.
+A Pakistani doctor and former Mayo Clinic research coordinator has pleaded guilty to a terrorism charge, more than two years after he was arrested for telling paid FBI informants that he pledged his allegiance to the Islamic State group and that he wanted to carry out lone wolf attacks in the US.According to online court records, Muhammad Masood on Tuesday pleaded guilty to one count of attempting to provide material support to a foreign terrorist organisation.

-According to online court records, Muhammad Masood pleaded guilty to one count of attempting to provide material support to a foreign terrorist organization.
+According to online court records, Muhammad Masood on Tuesday pleaded guilty to one count of attempting to provide material support to a foreign terrorist organization.
 A sentencing date has not been set.

 The Mayo Clinic has previously confirmed that Masood was a former employee at the medical center in Rochester, Minnesota, but was not employed by the clinic at the time of his arrest.